 What is Step Up?

-The Step Up program, a nationally-recognized youth internship program directed by AchieveMpls, and part of the City of Minneapolis, AchieveMpls, CareerForce Minneapolis, and Project for Pride in Living.
-The Step Up program, provides summer internship opportunities for youth ages 14-21 from Minneapolis who have not yet enrolled in a post-secondary opportunity.
+Step Up is a Minneapolis-based partnership of the City of Minneapolis, AchieveMpls, CareerForce Minneapolis, and Project for Pride in Living.
+The Step Up program provides summer internship opportunities for youth ages 14-21 from Minneapolis who have not yet enrolled in a post-secondary opportunity.
 Step Up was among the few programs in the country last summer that offered career opportunities for young people during COVID-19.
-The program places more than 1,400 diverse and talented young people in paid professional internships with approximately 200 top Minneapolis-St. Paul employers.
-Step Up has provided over 28,000 internship opportunities since 2004 – including 613 at the University of Minnesota– yielding tremendous benefits for young people, businesses, and our regional economy.
-We hope to reach our goal of collectively hiring 45-60 interns at the University of Minnesota this summer.
+The program places more than 1,400 diverse and talented young people in paid online and in-person professional internships with approximately 200 top Twin Cities employers.
+Step Up has provided over 29,000 internship opportunities since 2003, including more than 600 at the University of Minnesota, yielding tremendous benefits for young people, businesses, and our regional economy.

 Why Step Up?